 This recipe is really easy and quick too- it wont take hours of slaving away!

-Recipe was inspired by a range of my favourite bakers/bakeries: The Hummingbird Bakery, Jane’s Patisserie.
+Recipe was inspired and adapted from a range of my favourite bakers/bakeries: The Hummingbird Bakery, Jane’s Patisserie.

 (makes 12 cupcakes or 9 large muffin size cupcakes)